Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_required_survey.md

 ## Workflow Start Survey {#required-survey-for-a-new-task}
 Without configuring this feature, _administrators_ will allow _users_  to create any _task_ and create them with incomplete data, such as assignee, deadline, state, and other necessary information.

+Once set up, the survey can be accessed through the workflow group's [action button](/docs/documentation/client/groups_channels#floating-action-button-fab).

-By setting up a _Workflow Start Survey_, a _channel_ is created within a _workflow group_ to host the newly created task and will display the _survey_ used to create and modify the _task_.
+By setting up a _Workflow Start Survey_, a _channel_ is created within the _workflow group_ to host the newly created task and will display the answered _survey_ used to generate the _task_.

 :::important
 When using a Workflow Start Surveys and some input error prevents a task from being created, the _channel_ will be generated but without an assigned task.
 It will be the implementor's duty to notify this problem adequately in the _channel_; the _user_ must be told to re-send the _survey_ and make the necessary corrections to create the _task_ appropriately.